Principal - Lesley Welsh

 Our Vision

-At George Pindar we take a child centred approach.
+At George Pindar School, we take a childcentred approach.
 This ensures that the child is at the centre of initiatives designed to support attainment and progress.
-All students identified as having a Special Educational Need complete a One Page Profile with a member of the Learning Support team.
+All students identified as having a Special Educational Need and/or Disability complete a One Page Profile with a member of the Learning Support team.
 This ensures that their voice and opinions are at the centre of all support they receive.

 The Beacon Team

 The SENDCo and Assistant SENDCo liaise with staff across the school to ensure that appropriate strategies and support are in place for individual students.
 An environment where staff can collaborate and develop professionally to improve the quality of provision is encouraged.
-Across the school, the SENDCo and Assistant SENDCo work closely with Head of Years, Head of Faculties, the Pastoral Support officer, Behaviour Support officers, Cover Supervisors, and the ARC team.
+Across the school, the SENDCo and Assistant SENDCo work closely with Heads of House, Heads of Faculties, the Pastoral Support team, Behaviour Support officers, Cover Supervisors, and the ARC team.

-At George Pindar, we pride ourselves on our dedicated team of teaching assistants who work with a range of students across the school.
-Each of our teaching assistants takes the lead on a specific area of need.
-This allows for specialisation and the open exchange of information and the sharing of expertise.
+At George Pindar School, we pride ourselves on our dedicated team of teaching assistants who work with a range of students across the school.
+All our teaching assistants are included in a CPD programme that allows for specialisation and the open exchange of information and the sharing of expertise.
 By taking this approach we ensure the team is up to date on the latest best practice for supporting students across the four areas of need.

-We are thrilled to be recognised as an accredited Thinking Reading school.
-The intervention uses a unique and powerful approach enabling us to fast track students who may struggle to read when they first join George Pindar School.
+We are thrilled to be able to support students through both the Fresh Start Read Write Inc. programme and Reading Plus to provide bespoke interventions for students who may struggle to read when they first join George Pindar School.
+This provides those students with the skills and confidence to become successful readers throughout their school career and future life.
 This provides those students with the skills and confidence to become successful readers throughout their school career and future life.

 In order to provide more extensive support for those students who require it, we work closely with a range of outside specialists including: Education Psychologists, Specialist teachers, the Inclusion Hubs, and the Local Authority SEN team.